paperless-ngx/paperless-ngx/docs/administration.md

 If `--data-only` is provided, only the database will be exported.
 This option is intended to facilitate database upgrades without needing to clean documents and thumbnails from the media directory.

+If `--no-progress-bar` is provided, the progress bar will be hidenn, rendering the exporter quiet.
+This option is useful for scripting scenarios, such as when using the exporter with `crontab`.

 If `--passphrase` is provided, it will be used to encrypt certain fields in the export.
 This value must be provided to import.
 If this value is lost, the export cannot be imported.